RivasMario/WorkingScripts/Linux+_Certification_Questions.md

 6. If you see read or write errors appear in the system log, what tool should you use to correct any bad sections of the hard drive?

 C. fsck
-fsck program can perform a filesystem check and repair multiplte types of filesystems on partitions.
+fsck program can perform a filesystem check and repair multiple types of filesystems on partitions.

 7. The init program is started on a Linux system and has a process ID number.
 What typically is that process’s ID number?